Dibieoluchi/Dibieoluchi/README.md

-# Oluchi Dibie's GitHub Profile
+#Oluchi Dibie's GitHub Profile

 #Overview

 Welcome to my GitHub profile!
-I am Olucchi Dibie, a dedicated and skilled Data Analyst with a passion for extracting meaningful insights from data.
+I am Oluchi Dibie, a dedicated and skilled Data Analyst with a passion for extracting meaningful insights from data.
 My expertise lies in leveraging a range of tools and technologies to analyze complex datasets, visualize trends, and provide actionable recommendations.

-#🔧 Skills and Expertise
+#Skills and Expertise
 Data Analysis: Proficient in quantitative and qualitative data analysis using Python, SQL, and Excel.

 Data Visualization: Skilled in data visualization with Power BI and Matplotlib, enhancing the storytelling aspect of data.